Complete Description of Matching Polytopes with One Linearized Quadratic Term for Bipartite Graphs: Introduction

 where $\delta(v)$ denotes the set of edges incident to $v$.
 For general (nonbipartite) graphs, Edmonds~\cite{Edmonds65b,Edmonds65a} proved that adding the following \emph{Blossom Inequalities} is sufficient to describe the matching polytope:

-His result was based on a primal-dual optimization algorithm, which also proved that the weighted matching problem can be solved in polynomial time.
+where $E[S] \coloneqq \setdef{ \setdef{u,v} \in E }[ u,v \in S ]$.
+His result is based on a primal-dual optimization algorithm, which also proved that the weighted matching problem can be solved in polynomial time.
 Later, Schrijver~\cite{Schrijver83} gave a direct (and more geometric) proof of the polyhedral result.
-Note that one also often considers the special case of \emph{perfect} matchings, which are those matchings where every node of the graph is covered.
+Note that one also often considers the special case of \emph{perfect} matchings, which are those matchings covering every node of the graph.
 The associated \emph{perfect matching polytope} is the face of the matching polytope obtained by requiring that all Inequalities~\eqref{ConstraintMatchingDegree} are satisfied with equality:

-For more background on matchings and the matching polytopes we refer to Schrijver's book~\cite{Schrijver83}.
-For a basic introduction into polytopes and linear programming we recommend to read~\cite{Schrijver86}.
+For more background on matchings and the matching polytopes we refer to Parts~II and~III of Schrijver's book~\cite{Schrijver03}.
+For a basic introduction on polytopes and linear programming we recommend to read~\cite{Schrijver86}.

-In this paper, we consider the more general \emph{quadratic matching problem} for which we have, in addition to $c$, a set $\mathcal{Q} \subseteq \bincoeff{E}{2}$ and weights $p : \mathcal{Q} \to \Q$ for the edge-pairs in $\mathcal{Q}$.
+In this paper, we consider the more general \emph{quadratic matching problem} for which we have, in addition to $c$, a set $\mathcal{Q} \subseteq \bincoeff{E}{2}$ and weights $p \colon \mathcal{Q} \to \Q$ for the edge-pairs in $\mathcal{Q}$.
 The objective is now to maximize $c(M) + \sum_{q \in \mathcal{Q}, q \subseteq M} p_q$, again over all matchings $M$.
 Before we discuss the case $|\mathcal{Q}| = 1$ in detail, we focus on the more general case.
 By requiring the matchings to be perfect, we obtain as a special case the \emph{quadratic assignment problem}, a problem that is not just $\cplxNP$-hard~\cite{SahniG76}, but also hard to solve in practice (see~\cite{LoiolaABHQ07} for a survey).

 A common strategy is then to linearize this quadratic objective function by introducing additional variables $y_{e,f} = x_e \cdot x_f $ for all $\setdef{e,f} \in \mathcal{Q}$.
 Usually, the straight-forward linearization of this product equation is very weak, and one seeks to find (strong) inequalities that are valid for the associated polytope.
 There were several polyhedral studies, in particular for the quadratic assignment problem, e.g., by Padberg and Rijal~\cite{PadbergR96} and Jünger and Kaibel~\cite{JuengerK96,Kaibel97,Kaibel98}.